Some common insurance terminology

 Benefit period for income protection

 The payment of a benefit commences on the day immediately after the waiting period has concluded and will be payable for the duration of the applicable benefit period subject to continued eligibility.
-Catholic Super members can choose either a 5 year benefit period or a period up to age 65.
+Catholic Super members can choose either a 5 year benefit period, a period up to age 65 or up to age 70.

 This is what you pay for your insurance cover.
 It is deducted from your super account each month.